Schottische

-The schottische (Scottish) is a partnered country dance that apparently originated in Bohemia.
-It was popular in Victorian-era ballrooms as a part of the Bohemian folk-dance craze and left its traces in folk music of countries such as Argentina and Paraguay (chotis^{Spanish Wikipedia} and chamamé), Finland (jenkka), France, Italy, Norway ("reinlender"), Portugal and Brazil (xote, chotiça), Spain (chotis), Sweden, Denmark (schottis), Mexico (norteño music), The Philippines (Chotis, Escotis), and the United States, among other nations.
-The schottische is considered by The Oxford Companion to Music to be a kind of slower polka, with continental-European origin.
+The schottische (/ʃɒˈtiːʃ/ or /ˈʃɒtɪʃ/; German for "Scottish") is a partnered country dance that apparently originated in Bohemia.
+It was popular in Victorian-era ballrooms as a part of the Bohemian folk-dance craze and left its traces in the folk music of various countries.
+The schottische is considered by The Oxford Companion to Music to be a kind of slower polka, with Continental European origins.

-The schottische basic step is made up of two sidesteps to the left and right, followed by a turn in four steps.
+The basic step of the schottische is made up of two sidesteps to the left and right, followed by a turn in four steps.
 In some countries, the sidesteps and turn are replaced by strathspey hopping steps.

-Schottisches danced in Europe (in the context of balfolk), where they originated, are different from how they are danced in the United States.
-The European or Continental version (often pronounced "skoteesh"), is typically danced to faster music and is quite restrained in its movements.
-The American version (often pronounced "shodish") is often large and open, with a slower tempo than the European schottische.
+Schottisches danced in Europe (in the context of balfolk), where they originated, are different from those danced in the United States.
+The European or Continental version is typically danced to faster music and is quite restrained in its movements.
+The American version is often large and open, with a slower tempo than the European schottische.
 The first part is often expressed equally as promenades, individual or led twirls or similar moves, and the second part is most often expressed as a close pivot.

 Contemporary

 Argentina

-In Argentina, the schottische was introduced by Volga German immigrants (now usually called "chotis") and also evolved and mixed into chamamé, an Argentine folk music genre.
+In Argentina, the schottische (chotis) was introduced by Volga German immigrants and also evolved and mixed into chamamé, an Argentine folk music genre.